-A Tribe Called Quest and other rappers over the years have broken their silence about their record company’s shady activity; from bad music publishing deals to unfairly monetizing recording artists.
+A Tribe Called Quest and other rappers over the years have broken their silence about their record company's shady activity; from a bad record deal to bad music publishing deals to unfairly monetizing recording artists.
 Nobody is immune from a bad record deal!

 But, many have moved on and are now reaping the financial rewards.

 Before becoming the multi-millionaire that he is today, 50 Cent signed to Shady Aftermath Interscope.